project-chip/connectedhomeip/docs/guides/BUILDING.md

 ./scripts/build/build_examples.py --target nrf-nrf5340dk-pump build
 ```

-### Fuzzing tests
+### `libfuzzer` unit tests

-Fuzzing tests are only compiled but not executed (you have to manually execute
+`libfuzzer` unit tests tests are only compiled but not executed (you have to
-them).
-For best error detection, some form of sanitizer like `asan` should be
+manually execute them).
+For best error detection, some form of sanitizer
-used.
+like `asan` should be used.

 To compile, use: